Blimster/deact/README.md

 </html>
 ```

 The entrypoint of a Deact application is the ```deact()``` function.
-It requires a selector string and a function, thats returns the root node of the application.
+It requires a selector string and a function, that returns the root node of the application.
 The selector string is used to query a host element from the DOM.

 All elements beneath the host element will be deleted and replaced by the provided root node.

-A node can be an DOM element, a text or a component.
+A node can be a DOM element, a text or a component.

 ```dart
 import 'package:deact/deact.dart';